 Our residency program puts you on the path to success by furnishing you with the skills, clinical judgment and knowledge essential for a dynamic career in radiology.

 The Diagnostic Radiology Residency Program is a four-year training program that requires a preliminary internship year as a prerequisite to residency training.
 The preliminary year may be in internal medicine, general surgery, pediatrics or a transitional year.
-The program will meet all requirements of the American Board of Radiology in Diagnostic Radiology and of the ACGME, commencing July 2018.
+The program meets all requirements of the American Board of Radiology in Diagnostic Radiology and of the ACGME.

 Our faculty are board-certified and largely subspecialized.
 We are a state facility with advanced specialized departments, and therefore see a diverse patient population with a large variety of pathology.

 Our program participates in the NRMP Match and reviews applications through ERAS.

 Clinical rotations are divided into four-week blocks in a wide range of radiology subspecialties.
 Residents in the first year will focus on the interpretation of plain films of the chest, abdominal and musculoskeletal systems; cross sectional CT imaging of the chest, abdomen and brain; as well as ultrasound.
 While the goal is to maximize exposure to as many subspecialty fields as possible, specific emphasis is placed on preparing the first-year resident for independent call starting their second year.